 Today I want to show what’s growing out in the vegetable garden in early January.
 So far we have had a fairly mild winter here, with no snow, ample rain and a bit warmer than usual temperatures.
 With those conditions, the cold hardy vegetables are still going strong in the garden.
 A few weeds are growing too, though not enough to get me out there to deal with them.
 I am in the process of putting away all the folding cages I use for peppers and eggplants, but I have no place to store the larger remesh tomato cages so they stay out in the garden all winter.
-And I have been spreading a bit of compost on the bed where I plant to grow brassicas this spring.
+And I have been spreading a bit of compost on the bed where I plan to grow brassicas this spring.

 I have quite a few collards planted in two beds, and we have been eating on them for several months now.
 The plants are holding up well, and should give us greens throughout the winter months.
 The quality of the leaves will be very much dependent on the weather of course.